-Firstly, be mindful of how much caffeine you ingest.
+Firstly, if you want to use caffeine as one of the supplements that boost performance, take note of how much caffeine you take in.
 Health Canada recommends limiting total daily caffeine to no more than 400 mg a day, or about three 237 ml cups of brewed coffee.

 Large amounts of caffeine are not helpful for sports.
 Studies have found that there is no added benefit to caffeine in quantities over 9 mg/kg body mass (this means about 600 mg for a 150 lb person).